Eindhoven: Media

 Eindhoven features several print media.
 The local newspaper, called the Eindhovens Dagblad, is a daily newspaper with over 110,000 subscribers in the Samenwerkingsverband Regio Eindhoven region.
 It has a national and international section, as well as a section dedicated to regional news; the editorial department is located in Eindhoven.

 In addition to the newspaper, Eindhoven is served by a number of weekly door-to-door publications.
 Chief among these is Groot Eindhoven (which carries publications of the city council, as well as other articles and advertisements).
 Other than that there are de Trompetter, de Weekendkrant and the ZondagsNieuws.
 The first two are delivered midweek, the last two are weekend publications.

 There are several regional and municipal radio stations.
 The local radio station is Studio040, whereas Omroep Brabant and RoyaalFM provide regional radio.

 Local television is provided by Studio040.
 Omroep Brabant broadcasts regionally from its television studio in Son.

 Internet, television and telephone connectivity is available via cable television, optic fiber and ADSL.

 Transport

 Air traffic

 Eindhoven Airport is the closest airport, located approximately 8 km from the town centre.
 The airport serves as a military air base and a civilian commercial airport.
 Eindhoven Airport is the second-busiest in the Netherlands (after Schiphol).
 Ryanair serves London Stansted Airport, Dublin, Kyiv, Rome, Milan, Pisa, Bordeaux, Marseille, Glasgow, Madrid, Valencia, Stockholm, Kaunas, Malta, Sofia and Barcelona.
 Wizz air serves Belgrade, Brno, Bucharest-Otopeni, Budapest, Cluj-Napoca, Debrecen, Gdańsk, Katowice, Prague, Riga, Sofia, Timișoara, Vilnius, Wrocław.
 In the summer season, Reykjavík is served with 2 weekly flights operated by Iceland Express.
-Transavia services Alicante, Antalya, Athens, Bodrum, Corfu, Dalaman, Faro, Gran Canaria, Innsbruck, Málaga, Majorca, Munich, Prague, Rhodes and Salzburg, though some destinations are served only seasonally.
+Transavia services Alicante, Antalya, Athens, Bodrum, Corfu, Dalaman, Faro, Gran Canaria, Innsbruck, Málaga, Mallorca, Munich, Prague, Rhodes and Salzburg, though some destinations are served only seasonally.
 Eindhoven Airport served more than 6.2 million passengers in 2018.